 Information meetings are meant to share relevant knowledge and facts with people in the company.
 How much preparation the attendees and meeting facilitators have to do varies greatly.

-Sometimes, a certain person in a department has a lot of knowledge about the subject, other times it’s important that everybody prepares for the meeting by finding relevant information.
+Sometimes, a certain person in a department has a lot of knowledge about the subject, other times it’s important that everybody prepare for the meeting by finding relevant information.

 This is why it’s important that the meeting facilitator communicates clearly what the meeting is about – and who should prepare what.